zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     ![](img/inmemory/lineorderquery.png)

 3. To execute the same query against the buffer cache you will need to disable the IM column store via a hint called NO_INMEMORY.
 If you don't, the Optimizer will try to access the data in the IM column store when the execution plan is a full table scan.
+Alternative script:  `@02_buffer_query_stats.sql`

     ````
     set timing on